Paris police: several injured in bakery gas explosion

 - Requests to bring in child brides OK'd; legal under US laws WATCH

 Interior Minister Christophe Castaner said “the situation is under control” but warned the explosion had caused a “heavy toll.”
-Speaking Saturday from the scene, he said some 200 firefighters said were involved in the operation.
+After visiting the scene, he described his “shock” at seeing the damage, and said around 200 firefighters and police were involved in the operation.

-An investigation was opened, according to the Paris prosecutor’s office, which would not comment on what possible causes were being investigated.
+An investigation was opened, according to the Paris prosecutor’s office, which wouldn’t comment on what possible causes were being investigated.

+A helicopter landed in the area to evacuate the wounded.
 Silver-helmeted firefighters and red firetrucks filled the street and inspected adjoining courtyards.
 A vehicle from gas company GRDF was stationed nearby.

+The police spokeswoman said firefighters were called to the scene to investigate a gas leak at the bakery, but the blast didn’t happen until after they arrived and warned residents to stay inside.

+Pedro Goncalves, an employee at the Hotel Mercure opposite the bakery, said he saw firefighters enter the bakery in the morning but he and his co-workers “thought maybe it’s a joke, a false alarm” and they went back to work.
+About an hour later, he said a blast rocked the surrounding streets.

 The bakery is around the corner from the Folies-Bergere theater and not far from the shopping district that includes the famed headquarters of Galeries Lafayette.